-Meet the Chief Executive and the Directors of our five departments that comprises our SPANA Head Office:
+Meet our Chief Executive and Directors of the departments that make up the SPANA Head Office:

 Geoffrey Dennis – Chief Executive